-The Curriculum Development staff is responsible for the design, implementation, maintenance, evaluation, and revision of job-related curricula for the commission-approved basic recruit, advanced, specialized, and specialized instructor training programs for law enforcement, correctional, and correctional probation officers.
+The FDLE Curriculum Development staff is responsible for the design, implementation, maintenance, evaluation, and revision of job-related curricula for the commission-approved basic recruit, advanced, specialized, and specialized instructor training programs for law enforcement, correctional, and correctional probation officers.

-For more information about the commission-approved curriculum for the Auxiliary Law Enforcement Officer, please go to the link below: http://www.fdle.state.fl.us/CJSTC/Curriculum/Curriculum-Home.aspx.
+For more information about the commission-approved curriculum for the Auxiliary Law Enforcement Officer, please email the Florida Department of Law Enforcement Curriculum Section at Curriculum@fdle.state.fl.us.